googleworkspace/python-oauth-token-manager/README.md

 The library will create any further secrets and versions automatically.
 It will also remove all but the latest secret each time an update occurs.
-This reduces the usage cost of Secret Manager substantially as projects are charged based partially on number of _active_ (ie not destroyed) secret versions.
+This reduces the usage cost of Secret Manager substantially as projects are charged based partially on number of _active_ and _disabled_ (ie not destroyed) secret versions.

+You can also use [`KeyUploader`](#keyuploader).

 ### Firestore

-Firestore requires no additional configuration.
+Firestore requires no additional configuration, although you will have to seed the Firestore database with the client secret data, much like with Secret Manager above.
+Unfortunately there is no CLI access through `gcloud` to Firestore so we can't write a simple shell script.
+In this case, please see below in the section on [`KeyUploader`](#keyuploader).

 ### Google Cloud Storage